rickosborne/cascades/md/01-0-1-cruising-altitude.md

 In the time it took him to get that far, I'd already parsed his accent: Indiana, Illinois, or thereabouts.
 He looked 22, but he sounded more like 17.
-I'd have to card him if he ordered alcohol.
+I'd have to card him if he ordered alcohol, even with the free drink offer.

 "I mean, um, what's the movie tonight?"
 He added a hasty "ma'am?" at the end that made me think he was straight out of an Indiana corn field.